psse-cpu/tokenizer/README.md

 Use this package if you find it hard to tokenize infix expressions.

-#### :warning: :warning: Might contains bugs, not for production use.
+#### :warning: :warning: Might contain bugs, not for production use.

 ### Getting started